-So this post is a) an excuse to show you a photo of my vanilla collection and find out if you have any favorites and b) share a terrific vanilla gelato recipe that was recommended a while back by Sheri at Pork Cracklins.
+So this post is a) an excuse to show you a photo of my vanilla collection and find out if you have any favorites and b) share a terrific vanilla gelato recipe that was recommended a while back by a reader.

-- 1/2 vanilla bean or 1 whole Indonesian vanilla bean smokier bean
+- 1/2 of a vanilla bean (not required) smokier bean

 - 4 large egg yolks